Holy Week in the Home

 Maundy Thursday at Home: Stripping the table ideas for stripping your home—could simplify, if you've been using your table as seasonal focus just strip the table

 What Does This Day Mean?
-Handout for Maundy Thursday at Home from Building Faith
+Maundy Thursday at Home from Building Faith

 Holy Week Family Worship: Outline for Maundy Thursday & Good Friday from Building Faith

 What Does This Day Mean?
-Handout for Good Friday at Home from Building Faith
+Good Friday at Home from Building Faith

 Good Friday Through the Eyes of a Child How to talk with children about Good Friday